asfadmin/Discovery-MkDocs-Test/markdown-docs/api/keywords.en.md

 <https://api.daac.asf.alaska.edu/services/search/param>

 ### Dataset Parameters
+- <span style="color: #236192; font-size: 20px;">dataset</span>
+	- This is the preferred alternative keyword for 'platform' searches.
+	- Remote sensing platform that acquired the data.
+You may specify a single value, or a list of values.
+	- Example:
+		- dataset=SENTINEL-1
+		- dataset=OPERA-S1
+		- dataset=AIRSAR,UAVSAR
+	- Values:
+		- SENTINEL-1, OPERA-S1, SLC-BURST, ALOS PALSAR, ALOS AVNIR-2, SIR-C, ARIA S1 GUNW, SMAP, UAVSAR, RADARSAT-1, ERS, JERS-1, AIRSAR, SEASAT

 - <span style="color: #236192; font-size: 20px;">platform</span>
+	- See also 'dataset'.
+Dataset is the preferred keyword when possible.
 	- This keyword has constants provided through asf_search.
 More information can be found [here](/asf_search/searching/#keywords).
 	- See also 'instrument'
 	- Remote sensing platform that acquired the data.
 Sentinel-1 and ERS have multiple remote sensing platforms, and you may choose whether to specify a specific platform.
 You may specify a single value, or a list of values.